hermandrew/tims-hot-sauce/README.md

 Batch
 -----

+This represents one batch of a recipe.
+These will be sent out to testers.

 1. ID (required, some unique ID)
 1. Recipe (required)
 2. Notes (not required, free entry, just don't allow empty garbage)